dancarlton/dancarlton/README.md

 <h2>Software Engineer at 100Devs - Full Stack Developer</h2>

 Founder & CEO of TravelBugs LLC, a company whose mission is to use technology as a tool to drive people outside and explore the world around them while supporting local businesses.
-Aspiring Full-Stack Developer looking to build the prototype for my company's application.
+Full-Stack Developer looking for full-time work while building the prototype for my company's application on the side.

 - 🌍 I'm based in **Los Angeles, Calfornia**